mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 The answer is,

 > The great teacher Shakyamuni Buddha beyond doubt rightly transmitted zazen as the wonderful means for attaining the way.
 Also, the tathagatas of the three periods all attain the way through zazen.
 That is the reason they have transmitted from one to another as the right entrance.
-That is not all.
-Patriarchs from the western skies of India to the eastern earth of China all have gained the way through zazen.
+That is not all: patriarchs from the western skies of India to the eastern earth of China all have gained the way through zazen.
 Therefore, I now point it out to men and devas as the right entrance.

 So this answer is very interesting.